markjnkim/es_mod/01-html/content/step-3-hero.md

 </form>
 ```

-> **Side Note**: Notice how the attributes in the first input element are in-line vs the attributes in the second input are on new lines.
+> **Side Note**: Notice that the attributes of the first input element are on the same line, whereas the attributes of the second input are on new lines.
 They are both valid since HTML is white space and line break insensitive.
 This is a useful rule to use whenever there is a case when the number of attributes is high and tends to run off the screen.
 This is a way to wrap the attributes in a single column to make it easier to read.

 Let's take another look at page, then open our html file in the browser using the Open in Default Browser command.
+In VS Code, this command is found by right clicking the mouse on the `index.html` page.
 The view should look like this now:

 ![radio-html](./assets/step-3/200-radio-html.png)

 Notice that our `radio button` has been placed inside a `p` element.
 This is to ensure that the radio group stays on the same line as the question when rendered to the browser.
+Unlike `p` elements, which are block elements that the browser renders from top to bottom, radio buttons are inline elements that the browser renders from left to right.
 After the question or content of the `p` element, the `label` element is used to display each answer option.
 It is possible to simply place the name of each `radio button` answer option within the opening and closing tags of the `input` element, however nesting the `radio button` will allow the selection of the answer upon clicking the text as well as the circle, thus increasing our user friendliness, a good measure of a website.

 > **Pause**: There is an attribute on the `label` element called `for`.
-Can you figure out what this attribute is for?
+Explain the purpose of this attribute.

 > **Answer**: This is used to reference to which `radio button` this label belongs.
 The value for the `for` attribute must match the value of the `id` attribute of the `input` element.